PROCEDURES SAN FRANCISCO

-Bone graft is the material that is used to promote fusion or adjoining several vertebrae together.
+Bone graft is the material that is used to promote spinal fusion or adjoining several vertebrae together.
 It can come from the patient himself (autograft) from another human (allograft) or another species, such as coral (xenograft).
-Also, a bone graft extender can be utilized, in which case it does not come from any living organism and is purely synthetic.
+A bone graft extender can also be utilized, in which case it does not come from any living organism and is purely synthetic.
 Occasionally we utilize synthetic protein, which is a growth factor called bone morphogenetic protein (BMP-2 or INFUSE).
 It is a growth factor that promotes bone formation and has been successfully used in clinical application anywhere from skull to spine and extremities in the past decade or so.

-Fusion is a tool that is utilized in spine surgery to join several vertebrae together.
+Spinal fusion is a tool that is utilized in spine surgery to join several vertebrae together.
 It is a common procedure that has been used since 1911 for treatment of a variety of spinal conditions, including degenerative conditions, deformity (scoliosis and kyphosis), infections, tumors, and congenital and inflammatory conditions.

 The spinal fusion process — depending on the situation, age of the patient, and the number levels treated — can take anywhere from three to 24 months.
-In this sense, the function of the screws is usually temporary; however, in the majority of cases, after the fusion is completed, the screws stay in place.
+In this sense, the function of the screws is usually temporary; however, in the majority of cases, after the spinal fusion is completed, the screws stay in place.
 The majority of patients do not feel the screws (so-called hardware), and therefore additional operation to remove the screws is not warranted.
 However, very infrequently, some patients do feel the screws and require hardware removal.